litasa/Level-of-Detail-Terrain/README.md

 B lockes the frustum so you can easily inspect the lod at the end of the frustum

-Hold in the right button on the mouse to move the mouse around
+Hold in the right button on the mouse to move the Camera around